 Is 450 Cc Too Large - Will They End Up Droopy and Weird if I Go High Profile Silicone? (photo)

 High profile is NOT recommended!
 450cc is on the high side, but could be just fine at 5'7" tall!

 Based on your photograph alone, 450cc may be a bit on the big side of "best choice," especially since you are active in sports, but I would reserve that recommendation until an in-person examination was possible, and would even base my final decision on the actual skin and muscle tone found at the time of surgery.

 Regardless of the final implant volume chosen in accordance with your pre-operative photographic goals, sizing with implants in a bra and stretchy top, and discussion with you, I would choose the widest, lowest-profile implants possible to give you the most natural look, normal (not wide) cleavage, and "fit" to your pocket base diameter.
 I suspect that will be moderate or perhaps moderate plus implants, but NOT high profile!

-Lots of plastic surgeons seem to prefer HP implants for the upper pole fullness they provide, but the increased projection and narrower base give an unnaturally-high, round, and wide-cleavage look that to me is decidedly "fake" looking.
+Lots of plastic surgeons seem to prefer HP implants for the upper pole fullness they provide, but the increased projection and narrower base give an unnaturally-projecting, round, and wide-cleavage look (with LESS upper pole fullness--HP implants are shorter vertically the same way they are narrower horizontally, since they are round!) that to me is decidedly "fake" looking.
 If that is what you prefer, then OK, go for it!
 But if you want soft, natural, and aesthetically-beautiful breasts that mirror your pre-operative breasts (only larger), then follow my recommendations above.
 Best wishes!
 Dr. Tholen

 How to choose breast implant size? - make it fit your existing breasts and lifestyle